Mindset: The New Psychology of Successby Carol S. Dweck

 What is interesting, most children do not worry about their failures.
 They see the learning process in them.
-Unfortunately, many people, afraid of failure, avoid new challenges, but if you have not failed, it means that you have not tried.
+While many adults avoid new challenges in fear of failure, if you have not failed, it means that you have not tried.

 Most often this is due to the system in which we live.
 You have “A”s at school - you are smart, you have “C”s - you are a loser.
-Meanwhile, intelligence, talents, and personality is something that develops, they are not fixed and carved in stone.
+However, intelligence, talents, and personality are things that develop: they are not fixed or carved in stone.
 Our potential is unexplored and unpredictable.

 The examples of the CEOs of the top companies of the world show, that without an open mindset, the company doesn’t develop.
 This happened to Chrysler Motors.
-It kept producing the same car models over and over with only superficial changes.
+They kept producing the same car models over and over with only superficial changes.
 Meanwhile, the Japanese were not afraid of big changes or challenges and their cars were redesigned completely.
-They quickly took the market
+They quickly took the market.

-People with the fixed mindset expect an ability to appear by its own, before any effort.
+People with a fixed mindset expect an ability to appear on its own, before any effort.
 They believe that you are gifted or not, and you can’t do anything to change that.

 This mindset changes the meaning of effort.
-The growth mindset people appreciate talent and predispositions but admire more the effort, which for a fixed mindset is only for those with deficiencies.
+Those with a growth mindset appreciate talent and predispositions but admire more the effort, which for a fixed mindset is only for those with deficiencies.

-When we ask people of the fixed mindset when they feel smart, usually they respond that it’s when they are better than others.
-For them, it is not about attitude but rather, it's about proving and validating themselves.
-Special or talented means for them better than others.
-Also, very often fixed mindset people value themselves at the expense of others, they blame others for their failures and they use excuses to justify those failures.
+When we ask people with a fixed mindset about when they feel smart, they usually respond that it’s when they are better than others.
+For them, it is not about attitude but rather about proving and validating themselves.
+Special or talented means "better than others".
+They tend to value themselves at the expense of others, they blame others for their failures and they use excuses to justify those failures.

-Unfortunately, very often fixed, mindset people, when they fail, transform their response from “I failed” to “I am a failure”.
-For the growth mindset people, a failure also is not a pleasurable experience, but it doesn’t define them and they treat it as a lesson.
+Fixed mindset people tend to transform their response from “I failed” to “I am a failure”.
+For those with a growth mindset, failure is not a pleasurable experience, but it doesn’t define them and it's treated as a lesson.

 Inside the Mindsets: Questions and answers